udhayprakash/GoLangMaterial/README.md

         - Functions are building blocks of a Go Program
         - statically typed programming language
         - All versions are backward compatible (promised).
+        - Go has replaced the traditional features of class inheritance with the help of its two features, i.e., type embedding and interfaces.
+        - Other features
+            - Fast compilation process
+            - Default concurrency support
+            - Simple and easy to use

     Go Tools
         - To check the go version,